dataarchitect.studio

 Which is better, Apache Iceberg or Delta Lake?

-Neither, on raw capabilities — with Iceberg v3 and Delta Lake 4.0 both provide ACID transactions, schema evolution, time travel, and deletion vectors.
+Neither, on raw capabilities — both provide ACID transactions, schema evolution, time travel, and deletion vectors.
+Delta introduced deletion vectors incrementally from 2.3.0 in 2023, with full MERGE support and on-by-default behaviour landing in 3.1.0; Iceberg standardised them in the v3 spec.
 The practical answer is platform fit: Delta is the frictionless choice inside Databricks and Fabric; Iceberg is the safer default for open, multi-engine lakehouses because every major platform reads and writes it.

 What is Delta UniForm?